Recommended by 69 users

 Choose if you want your repositories to be private or public.

 Confirm your email and then click on Start a project.

 Name your repository and click on Create repository.

 Your repository will look like this snapshot below:

 Now, you are all ready to commit, pull, push and perform all other operations using Git.
 If you want to learn how to perform these operations and more, please checkout my Git Tutorial blog.

 View Upcoming DevOps Batches

-If you found this “Install Git” relevant, check out the DevOps training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+If you found this “Install Git” blog, relevant, check out the DevOps training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka DevOps Certification Training course helps learners gain expertise in various DevOps processes and tools such as Puppet, Jenkins, Nagios and GIT for automating multiple steps in SDLC.